Amelia of Nassau-Weilburg: Background

+She had older sisters Maria and Louise and brothers Friedrich Wilhelm and Wilhelm, who died two months later.
+Later, the family was supplemented by five younger children, of whom son Karl Wilhelm and daughters Caroline and Henrietta reached adulthood.

 Marriage and issue

 On 29 October 1793, she married in Weilburg to Victor II, Prince of Anhalt-Bernburg-Schaumburg-Hoym (2 November 1767 – 22 April 1812).
-They had four children:
+They had four daughters: